bingoose0/bingoose0/README.md

 # Hi!
 I'm Bingu, bingoose, or Adam.
-### I'm a co-founder of Segmential (https://github.com/Segmential)
+### I'm a co-founder of bitfield.dev (https://github.com/bitfielddev)
-If you ever need to reach out to me, you can contact @Bingu#0001 (468534859611111436) on Discord.
+If you ever need to reach out to me, you can contact @bingoose0 (468534859611111436) on Discord.